spine-tools/SpineInterface.jl/docs/src/tutorials/tutorial_spineopt_database.md

 The optimization model [SpineOpt](https://github.com/Spine-tools/SpineOpt.jl) uses SpineOpt databases as its input.
 A SpineOpt database is a specific form of the spine database.
 In other words a SpineOpt database is a spine database but a spine database is not necessarily a SpineOpt database.

-For this tutorial we will be using an existing database which can be found in the tutorials folder.
+For this tutorial we will be using an existing database which can be found in the examples folder.

 ```julia
 using SpineInterface